rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

     ![kfp.png](./images/kfp.png)

-2. Update the pipeline definition with your username and cluster domain as you did in the inner loop for Model Registry URL.
-Go to `jukebox/3-prod_datascience/prod_train_save_pipeline.py` and find the below line to replace the placeholders with your information.
+2. Update the pipeline definition with the cluster domain as you did in the inner loop for Model Registry URL.
+Go to `jukebox/3-prod_datascience/prod_train_save_pipeline.py` and find the below line to replace the placeholder.
 Make sure you save the file 👻

     ```bash
         metadata = {